 Building footprints were determined by using the building Total Gross Area for each property, as recorded by the Hillsborough County Property Appraiser.

-How is the billing for the 2019 stormwater assessment different than in the past?
+How is the billing for the 2022 stormwater assessment different than in the

-The new proposed assessment structure more equitably separates most residential properties into tiers based on different sizes of impervious area (roofed, paved, or similar surface).
-Based on the impact to the stormwater system, properties with less impervious area pay less and properties with more impervious area pay more.
+The current assessment structure more equitably separates most residential properties into tiers based on different sizes of impervious area (roofed, paved, or similar surface).
+Based on the impact to the stormwater system, properties with less impervious area, pay less and properties with more impervious area pay more.

 - Most single-family residential properties are placed into a tier based on their total gross area building footprint, provided by the Property Appraiser.
 This approach avoids having to individually calculate the impervious area for more than 220,000 residential properties, which would be impractical.